 (e) Excess Deductions or Losses at Termination of Estate or Trust.
-Section 642(h)(1) provides that on the termination of an estate or trust, a net operating loss or capital loss carryover shall be allowed as a deduction to the beneficiaries succeeding to the property of the estate or trust.
-Capital losses are not itemized deductions, so new §67(g) should not impact them.
+Section 642(h) provides that on the termination of an estate or trust, a net operating loss carryover or capital loss carryover (§642(h)(1)) or the excess of deductions over from income for the last taxable year (§642(h)(2)) are allowed as deductions to the beneficiaries succeeding to the property of the estate or trust "in accordance with regulations prescribed by the Secretary."